-Hearing Pursuant to Section 28(12) of the Conservation Authorities Act
+RE: Hearing Pursuant to Section 28(12) of the Conservation Authorities Act

-Proposed Development
+Proposed Residential Development Lot, Plan;

-Lot , Plan ; XX Drive City of
+??
+Drive City of (Application #)

-(Application #)

-In accordance with the requirements of the Conservation Authorities Act, the Niagara Peninsula Conservation Authority provides the following Notice of Decision:
+In accordance with the requirements of the Conservation Authorities Act, the (name) Conservation Authority provides the following Notice of Decision:

-On (meeting date and number), the Hearing Board for the Niagara Peninsula Conservation Authority refused/approved your application/approved your application with conditions.
-A copy the Board's resolution # has been attached for your records.
+On (meeting date and number), the Hearing Board/Authority/Executive Committee refused/approved your application/approved your application with conditions.
+A copy the Boards/Committee's resolution # has been attached for your records.
 Please note that this decision is based on the following reasons: (the proposed development/alteration to a watercourse or shoreline adversely affects the control of flooding, erosion, dynamic beaches or pollution or interference with a wetland or conservation of land).

-In accordance with Section 28 (15) of the Conservation Authorities Act, an applicant who has been refused permission or who objects to conditions imposed on a permission may, within 30 days of receiving the reasons under subsection (14), appeal to the Minister who may refuse the permission; or grant permission, with or without conditions.
+In accordance with Section 28 (15) of the Conservation Authorities Act, An applicant who has been refused permission or who objects to conditions imposed on a permission may, within 30 days of receiving the reasons under subsection (14), appeal to the Minister who may refuse the permission; or grant permission, with or without conditions.
 For your information, should you wish to exercise your right to appeal the decision, a letter by you or your agent/counsel setting out your appeal must be sent within 30 days of receiving this decision addressed to:

-The Honourable (Minister's Name)

-Minister of Natural Resources

-Queen's Park, Whitney Block

-99 Wellesley Street West, 6th Floor, Room 6630

-Toronto, Ontario M7A 1W3

-TEL:(416) 314-2301 FAX: (416) 314-2216
+The Honourable David Ramsay Minister of Natural Resources Queen's Park, Whitney Block 99 Wellesley Street West, 6th Floor, Room 6630 Toronto, Ontario M7A 1W3 TEL: (416) 314-2301 FAX: (416) 314-2216